The Week Ahead at the United Nations

 You can also consult the Media Accreditation and Liaison Unit (MALU) Media Alert, the UN Journal, the websites of the UN Security Council and the General Assembly to find the latest information.

-This morning, Security Council is scheduled to hold a briefing on the Middle East, followed by consultations.
+This morning, the Security Council will hold a briefing on the Middle East followed by consultations (on 2334 resolution).

 In Geneva, the UN Information Service will hold its bi-weekly briefing for journalists.